eliastuomi/yatzy/README.md

 # Yatzy

-A simple yatzy game made with JavaScript, using Django web framework.
+A simple website for yatzy game made with JavaScript, using Django web framework.

 <img src="docs/example1.png" width="300">